magentabusiness/magentabusiness.github.io/docs/pe/edge/user-guide/integrations/http.md

         title: 'Click the <b>"+"</b> button at the top right of the corner.
 Select your integration from the drop-down menu and click the <b>"Assign"</b> button.'
     5:
         image: https://img.thingsboard.io/pe/edge/integrations/http/assign-integration-6-edge.png
-        title: 'Login to your <b>ThingsBoard Edge</b> instance and go to the <b>Integrations center > Integrations</b> section.
+        title: 'Login to your <b>IoT Hub Edge</b> instance and go to the <b>Integrations center > Integrations</b> section.
 You should see your integration.
 Click on it.'
     6:
         image: https://img.thingsboard.io/pe/edge/integrations/http/assign-integration-7-edge.png
         title: 'In the <b>"Integration details"</b> window, the <b>${{baseUrl}}</b> placeholder will be replaced with the value of the attribute.'